 Despite the above endorsement from Michael Scott, you need to be extremely cautious when using Wikipedia for any type of research.

 Wikipedia can be used for background information to learn about a topic that you have no experience with, or for getting ideas for keywords to use in your search.
 The references and links you find at the end of a Wikipedia article can be useful and may point you to additional sources that can help you get started.
-But after that, it should not be used for academic research.

 The founder of Wikipedia, Jimmy Wales, explains that, “It’s good enough knowledge, depending on what your purpose is.”